Adarius Taylor: Cleveland Browns

 On March 14, 2019, Taylor signed a two-year contract with the Cleveland Browns.

 Taylor was released by the Browns on February 17, 2020.

 Carolina Panthers (second stint)

-On July 27, 2020, Taylor was signed by the Carolina Panthers.
+On July 27, 2020, Taylor was signed by the Panthers.
 He played in nine games before being placed on injured reserve on November 11, 2020.
 He was activated off of injured reserve on December 12.

+Calgary Stampeders

+On September 26, 2023, Taylor was signed to the practice roster of the Calgary Stampeders.
+He was later promoted to the active roster and dressed in three games for the Stampeders during the 2023 season, recording five tackles on defense, three tackles on special teams, and two forced fumbles.
+He was released on November 16, 2023.

 Personal life

 Taylor had his last name changed to honor his father Basil George Taylor who died when Taylor was 16 years old.
 Before he changed his last name, it was Glanton, which is his mother's last name.
-Taylor's father was born in St. Catherine, Jamaica and immigrated to the USA in 1979.
+Taylor's father was born in St. Catherine, Jamaica and immigrated to the US in 1979.

+In May 2025, Taylor was arrested and charged with negligent child abuse and solicitation of prostitution.